 It is possible to prevent zero-day attacks?
 Protecting your business against the latest IT threats should always be a top priority.
-Updating antivirus and patching your operating system is a great way to start.
+Updating your antivirus and patching your operating system is a great way to start to protect against emerging threats and zero days.
 What happens, however, when a threat appears at your door before security firms have had a chance to catch it?

-A security threat that exploits a previously undiscovered vulnerability in the computer is known as a zero-day threat.
+A security threat that exploits a previously undiscovered software vulnerability somewhere in the same computer system is known as a zero-day threat.
 The name “zero-day” is designed to imply how long since the vulnerability was discovered.
 The term also indicates that system developers have had zero days to fix it.

-Zero-Day attacks are vulnerabilities so new that the security firms have never seen them before and have had zero days to fix it.
+Zero-day attacks are vulnerabilities so new that security researchers and firms have never seen them before and have had zero days to fix them.
 Luckily, it is possible to lessen the chances of it impacting you or your business.

 A newly discovered attack might be packaged into a computer virus or worm.
 This will allow it to spread far and wide while inflicting the maximum amount of damage possible.
 When spread successfully, a new exploit has the potential to reach hundreds of thousands of computers before an operating system or anti-virus update can even be issued.

-There are a number of ways we can protect your business or lessen the damage from a zero-day attack.
+There are several ways we can protect your business or lessen the damage from a zero-day attack.

 #1.
 Preventative security

-A firewall, monitoring traffic in and out of your network, reduces unauthorized entry over the network.
+A firewall, monitoring incoming traffic in and out of your network, reduces the threat intelligence unauthorized entry over the network.
 Even without knowing the exact nature of the attack, suspicious activity traveling in and out of the system can be stopped.

 The same is true of modern Antivirus.
-Even when it can not identify the specific zero-day threat from its virus database; it can often identify malicious intent from learned behavior in the system.
+Even when it can detect malware but not identify the specific zero-day threat from its virus database; it can often identify malicious intent from learned behavior in the system.

 #2.
 A Locked Down Network

 In this way, the damage of a single compromised account is limited to only the network area it operates in.
-Such limited impact should be easy to control and can be reversed with regular backups.
+Such limited impact should be easy to command and control the server and can be reversed with regular backups.